Loading...

 Add to favorites

-Return of the Ninja Misc game
+Return of the Ninja Gameboy game

 Shadow of the Ninja," an NES action game from Natsume released in 1991, distinguished itself from the popular Ninja Gaiden series by offering cooperative play.
 A decade later, "Return of the Ninja" emerged, suggesting itself as a sequel to its predecessor.
 However, the connection between the two is tenuous; outsourced to Act Japan, "Return of the Ninja" lacks shared staff and wasn't released in Japan.